alt-ctrl-code/home/README.md

 JavaScript was syntactically similar to, but definitely NOT like, Java the “hot new” programming language also released in __1995__, by James Gosling at Sun Microsystems.
 Ten years of horse crazy browser side JavaScript ensue, matched only by the ten equal years of bat crazy server side Java and .NET.
-Browser wars erupt, Weblogic invents the “application server”, Sun invents J2EE (now just EE), Microsoft releases Active this and that, _IBM gets involved_.
+Browser wars erupt, Sun invents J2EE (now just EE), Weblogic usurps the “application server”,  Microsoft releases Active this and that, _IBM kind of gets involved_.

 Then in __2006__, AJAX (Asynchronous JavaScript and XML oh, that) is standardised, and now JavaScript can remote.
 Browser side scripting madness erupts all over again with binding and remoting.